TrangDataforlife/HR_Dashboard/README.md

 ## 📊 HR Attrition & Gen-Z Insights Analysis
 ### Overview of Findings
-> *Exploring employee turnover patterns from 1985 to 2022 with a focus on generational shifts.*
+> *Exploring employee attrition patterns from 1985 to 2022 with a focus on generational shifts.*

 ---